 The primary goal of host management is to ensure that no inactive content accidentally appears on websites.
 Host management also lets you separate report data by environment.

 A host is any domain from which a Target request is made.
 On a website, it is usually the

 location.hostname property of the URL making the Target request.

 By default, Target does not limit a host that can make Target requests and receive Target responses.
 When new hosts make requests, they automatically work.
-This also enables testing on different domains you don’t know or can’t anticipate.
-If you want to override this default behavior, you can set up an allowlist or blocklist to limit which hosts will work with Target.
+This process also enables testing on different domains you don’t know or can’t anticipate.
+If you want to override this default behavior, you can set up an allowlist or blocklist to limit which hosts work with Target.

 To manage hosts, click Administration > Hosts.